knative/eventing/docs/spec/data-plane.md

 ### Retries

-Sinks shoudl expect that retries and accept possibility that duplicate events may be delivered.
+Sinks should expect that retries and accept possibility that duplicate events may be delivered.

 ### Error handling